-– Nutrient supplementing to make up for iron and other deficiencies as a result of the summer season.
+– Nutrient supplementing to make up for iron or other nutrient deficiencies.

 – Incorporating beneficial fungi to the fall soil to promote root growth and capacity.

 – Applying compost teas to add life to the fall soil.

-– Vertical mulching and radial trenching to address and take care of compaction problems.
+– Vertical mulching and root enhancements to address and take care of compaction problems.

 Fall Soil Care in Southeastern Wisconsin

-Low moisture, fall soil compaction, and physical damage, nearby construction, and additional competition from turf and nearby trees/shrubs are considered to be high-stress conditions mostly found in urban and suburban environments.
-With decades of experience, a Wachtel certified arborist will be able to evaluate, develop, and implement a soil care plan that will keep your trees strong and healthy throughout winter.
+Low moisture, soil compaction, physical damage, nearby construction, and additional competition from turf and nearby trees/shrubs are high-stress conditions mostly found in urban and suburban environments.
+With decades of experience, a Wachtel Tree Science ISA Certified Arborist will be able to evaluate, develop, and implement a soil care plan that will keep your trees strong and healthy throughout winter.
 Check out some additional information about our fall fertilization services or contact us today to partner up and protect your trees this winter.